 I am looking forward to interacting with potential students that may share my interest in the problem of supply chain complexity, its measure, and the mechanisms for mitigating it.

-Also, students interested on facility location and delocation problems, network restructuring problems or any other problem that can be addressed using location models or techniques (median, centre or covering models, etc.) are more than welcome to talk with me.
+I would also like to attract students interested on facility location and delocation problems, network restructuring problems or any other problem that can be addressed using facility location models or techniques (median, centre or covering models, etc.) are more than welcome to talk with me.

 Finally, I will be happy to talk to students with a strong mathematical background (dynamic programming, Markov decision processes) which may be interested in dynamic resource allocation or stochastic scheduling problems (with particular focus on -but not limited to- machine maintenance problems) will also get my attention.